2024

 Dynamic angular (generator stability)

-The dynamic angular stability of all major BES generation facilities in the ATC system is assessed annually.
+The dynamic angular stability of all BES generation facilities in the ATC system is assessed annually.
 In addition, dynamic angular stability is assessed for any new generation facility before it is placed in service.

 All BES generation facilities (those with a total net output above 75 MVA and associated transmission lines operating above 100 kV or single generating units above 20 MVA and associated transmission lines operating above 100 kV) are included in the system angular stability assessment.
-Select non-BES generation facilities were also screened for this assessment.
+Select non-BES generation facilities may also be screened for this assessment.
 The assessment considers applicable simulation requirements and performance requirements in the NERC TPL-001 reliability standard, as well as the ATC dynamic performance criteria.

 Inverter-Based Resource stability

-The dynamic stability of select new Inverter-Based Resources is studied during the interconnection process with PSCAD.
 Any instability found in these studies will be examined in future PSCAD studies.
-If an instability is found in the TYA stability analysis in TSAT or PSS/E, then that fault will be restudied in the next PSCAD study to confirm its accuracy.
+If an instability is found in the 10-Year Assessment stability analysis in TSAT or PSS/E, then that fault will be restudied in the next 10-Year Assessment or Operational PSCAD study to confirm its accuracy.

 Documentation